emptyr1/reelBid/README.md

 Q2: How do you handle 2 million hits per second?

 > Sampling!
 Using Ziggurat Algorithm to sample some random values following gaussian or gamma distribution.
 Check around slide 10 [here](https://goo.gl/3Bl15V).
+Reservoir sampling or VIRB's(Variable incoming rate biased samplers) are another good techniques being used in the industry.
+Check out this [video](https://www.youtube.com/watch?v=s_Za9GlD0ek) and my [recent post](https://medium.com/@muppal) on medium.

 Q3: What strategy were used to accept so many requests per second?